andrelopesmds/goalstracker-app/README.md

 # Goalstracker App

-Frontend for the Goalstracker project
+This is the frontend for Goalstracker app.
+Check out [this repo](https://github.com/andrelopesmds/goalstrackerproject) for a project's overview